OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Evaluation

 \subsubsection{Discussion}

 OriStitch hinges worked reliably across material samples.
 For thicker materials, we do recommend using a thicker heat-actuated thread as the tension in the thread appeared to be the limiting factor for the thicker, less flexible materials.
 We furthermore saw that the material sample with a low density of fibers poses a risk of failure in the widest hinges.
-In our evaluation we adjusted by reducing the speed of the machine, but we plan to incorporate a feature in the software to add additional needle points (reducing the bridging of the wide hinge) for more delicate materials.
+In our evaluation, we adjusted by reducing the speed of the machine, but we plan to incorporate a feature in the software to add additional needle points (reducing the bridging of the wide hinge) for more delicate materials.

-Finally, when the materials are too soft, they are unable to withstand the tension within faces.
+Finally, when the materials are too soft, they are unable to withstand the tension within the faces.
 Our Neoprene still worked in the end, but some minimal surface stiffness appears to be required for predictable folding.

-\section{Applications}
+\section{{Applications}}

-We demonstrate OriStitch along a series of different applications.
+We demonstrate OriStitch through a series of applications.
 In fabricating these, we note that the boundary edge of the model is not as tightly folded as the other hinges, this is a common problem for folded geometry as identified by \citet{inverse-design-inflatable-julian-panetta-TOG21}, to this end we sew a 3D printed rim of the geometry along the boundary of the mesh to provide outer faces with the required supporting force.
 Figure~\ref{fig:applications} shows the different application model, (a-c) their conversion from 3D to stitch pattern and (d) the final fabricated artifacts.